thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 tb-service      10.3.251.137   35.185.81.65   8080:31099/TCP,1883:32314/TCP,5683:30062/TCP   1m
 ```

-- Now you are be able to open Web UI using following link:
+- Now you are able to open Web UI using following link:

 ```bash
 http://EXTERNAL-IP:8080/
 ```

-- To delete the entire cluster execute following command:
+- To delete the entire cluster execute the following command:

 ```bash
 gcloud container clusters delete YOUR_CLUSTER_NAME